Takoradi Forest District to plant 400,000 seedlings under Green Ghana Project

 Source: GNA

-Takoradi Forest District of the Forestry Commission will plant about 400, 000 seedlings of four tree species, some fruit trees, and ornamentals under the Green Ghana Project this year.
+The Sekondi-Takoradi Forest District of the Forestry Commission will plant about 400, 000 seedlings of four tree species, some fruit trees and ornamentals under the Green Ghana Project this year.

-The district has already begun site preparation and filing of poly pots, while some Youth in the Afforestation Project have also been engaged to produce 100,000 seedlings against a procurement contract of 300,000 seedlings.
+The district has already begun site preparation and filing of polypots, while some Youth in the Afforestation Project have also been engaged to produce 100,000 seedlings against procurement contract of 300,000 seedlings.

-Ms. Gertrude Agbavitor, the Deputy District Director told the Ghana News Agency that the project would sit on over 256 hectares of land for on-reserve and off-reserve areas in the district.
+Ms Gertrude Agbavitor, the Deputy District Director told the Ghana News Agency that the project would sit on over 256 hectres of land for on-reserve and off-reserve areas in the district.

 The Deputy District Director said the district would, upon advice from the Meteorological Departments, commence the exercise in May.